aragon/aragon-cli/CONTRIBUTING.md

 The various types of commits:

-- `feat`: (new feature for the user, not a new feature for build script)
+- `feature`: (new feature for the user, not a new feature for build script)
 - `fix`: (bug fix for the user, not a fix to a build script)
 - `docs`: (changes to the documentation)
 - `style`: (formatting, missing semi colons, etc; no production code change)